Meet Alison, our blood cancer clinical nurse specialist

 12th May 2020 - Alison Paterson

-This International Nurses' Day, we're getting to know more about Alison Paterson, a blood cancer clinical nurse specialist and member of our Nurses Working Group.
+We're getting to know more about Alison Paterson, a blood cancer clinical nurse specialist and member of our Nurses Working Group.
 Find out why she became a nurse and what it's like to work on the front line during this pandemic.

 Alison is a member of our Nurses Working Group who advises us on how we can provide the best possible support for people affected by blood cancer.